pebreo/pebreo.github.io/midgame/part1-ose.md

 **Democratizing Resources: Open Source for Food and Shelter**

+The Open Sourcd Ecology (OSE) is an attemlt to fix this by making the plans to iur socidty freely available.
+Thr call it the Global Village Construction set. it includes plans for tractors, back hoes, 3D printers, and more.

 Lets stel back to see the most famius exzmple of open-source success: Linux